junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean and Sam have to narrow their eyes in the light, feeling their eyes stung by the brightness.

 The demon inside Nick's body is waken up.
 He jumps to his feet, looking up at the ceiling, covering his eyes.
 He says, with the very familiar, exact same tone and voice of Nick, "Holy, it really is you!
-I never thought I'd every see you again!"
+I never thought I'd ever see you again!"

 Dean jumps, prompting, "Nick?
 I mean, the original Nick?"